rackerlabs/design-system/_docs/layout/global-layer.md

 The Global layer should be included on all applications using the Helix-UI language.
 This global layer provides the base configuration of a Helix application.
-A helix application can consider implementing their own Global layer (as a meaningful interaction model), or ideally integrate with [Pilot](https://one.rackspace.com/pages/viewpage.action?pageId=185744979) to automatically get platform interactivity and allow for the use of platform services that extend across multiple product lines such as Ticketing or
+A helix application can consider implementing their own Global layer (as a meaningful interaction model) or, ideally integrate with [Pilot](https://one.rackspace.com/pages/viewpage.action?pageId=185744979) to automatically get platform interactivity and allow for the use of platform services that extend across multiple product lines such as Ticketing or